yukizrj/ToGoBus/README.md

 # ToGoBus
-ToGoBus App use Servlet technique
+ToGoBus App for bus ticket booking and management of buses

 ## Use Technique
 * Servlet